 “What?
 You mean ‘Please?’”

 He understands.
-But he’s never asked for help from anyone, dead or alive.
-He finally finds his niche – a replacement in The Replacements.
+But he never asks for help from anyone, dead or alive.
+He finally finds his niche 30 years later– a replacement in The Replacements.

 I slip under the covers one night after Jack is sleeping.
 I enter his dreams.

 “This is a dream.
 I want to get you out of your funk.”

 “Better to work on Robby.
 He’s suffering severe pot withdrawals.”